 Things your logo design is better off without.
+Both comments and pings are currently closed.

 While gradients can look great, subtlety is often the key.
 A densely saturated colour faded to white?
 Not so great.
 Lets get rid of that.